obmarg/cynic/cynic-book/src/derives/inline-fragments.md

   match one of the other variants.
 For interfaces this can contain a `QueryFragment` type.
 For union types it must be applied on a unit variant.
-- `rename = "SomeOtherName"` can be used to specify the name of the GraphQL type when it doesn't exactly match the name of the variant.